antonio490/linux/README.md

     Commands to build a tunnel (port) between your local computer and a remote SSH server.

 - sysctl_tcp.md

     Linux Kernel parameters configuration.

 - sparkLocalCluster.md

-    Directions and examples about how we can run our own Hadoop-Spark cluster.
+    Guide and examples about how we can run our own Hadoop-Spark cluster.

 - tty.md

     What is Teletype and how we can use it.

 - xrandr.md

     How to change monitor resolution.

 - cli.md

     helpful things we can do with our command line interface.

+- realtekWifi_Troubleshoot.md

+    Fix for realtek drivers on ubuntu 20.04

+- gpg.md

+    Guide for OpenPGP command line tool.